 Insulin resistance has become a huge problem in our culture and it can lead to myriad of chronic health problems.
 Since insulin is a hormone, and all hormones communicate with each other, increased insulin levels disrupt every other hormone system in your body.
 When insulin isn’t doing its job, it’s nearly impossible to reduce the associated symptoms including; weight gain, difficulty losing weight, low energy levels, brain fog, food cravings, sleep issues, hot flashes, and night sweats.
+Hormones and blood sugar imbalances often go hand-in-hand, so read on about the signs and symptoms, and what you can do to fix the issues.

 What is insulin?